Stephen Tindall: Honours and awards

 In the 1997 Queen's Birthday Honours, Tindall was appointed an Officer of the New Zealand Order of Merit, for services to business and the community.
 In the 2007 Queen's Birthday Honours, he was promoted to Distinguished Companion of the New Zealand Order of Merit, for services to business and the community.
 In 2009, following the restoration of titular honours by the New Zealand government, he accepted redesignation as a Knight Companion of the New Zealand Order of Merit.
 He was elevated to Knight Grand Companion of the New Zealand Order of Merit, for services to business, the community, and the environment, in the 2019 New Year Honours.

 Tindall has been conferred honorary doctorates by AUT and Massey University.

 In 2005, Tindall was inducted into the New Zealand Business Hall of Fame.
 In 2006, he was awarded the Blake Medal on behalf of the Sir Peter Blake Trust in recognition of his leadership contributions to New Zealand.
 In 2015, he was named Kiwibank New Zealander of the Year.

+Tindall is the immediate Past Chair of Emirates Team New Zealand, New Zealand's America's Cup sailing team.
+Under his watch they won and defended the Cup in 2017 and 2021.